bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

     DONE
     PROVENANCE | Ended generating graph for Workflow Provenance.
 TIME: 1 s

-This first block indicates that the workflow image in SVG format is being generated.
+This first block indicates that the workflow diagram in SVG format is being generated.
 When this part finishes, the time in seconds will be reported.
-As mentioned earlier, complex workflows can lead to large graph generation times, and that is why the number of edges in the graph is also reported.
-If the number is larger than 6500, the graph generation won't be triggered to avoid large generation times.
+As mentioned earlier, complex workflows can lead to large graph diagram generation times, and that is why the number of edges in the graph is also reported.
+If the number is larger than 6500, the graph diagram generation won't be triggered to avoid large generation times.

 .. code-block:: console